-Loan Growth in Japan is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Loan Growth in Japan to stand at 2.50 in 12 months time.
-In the long-term, the Japan Bank Lending is projected to trend around 2.40 percent in 2020, according to our econometric models.
+Loan Growth in Japan is expected to be 3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.